 This paper draws on key data collected on the Netherlands.
-Our data sources include regulatory reports, legislation, regulation and news available at $31.12.2010^2$.
+Our data sources include regulatory reports, legislation, regulation and news available at 31.12.20122.
 The full data set is available here3.
 Our assessment is based on the 15 Key Financial Secrecy Indicators (KFSIs, below), reflecting the legal and financial arrangements of the Netherlands.
-Details of these indicators are noted in the following table and all background data can be found on the Mapping Financial Secrecy web site4.
-This data is the basis on which the Financial Secrecy lndex5 is compiled.
+Details of these indicators are noted in the following table and all background data can be found on the Financial Secrecy website4.